terefang/rpg-srds/Bare-Bone-Lite-d100/src/main/adoc/BBL_00_SRD_d100.md

 ### Rolling at Advantage or Disadvantage

-Some abilities or situations (the gm has the final say), allows making the test at Advantage or Disadvantge.
+Some abilities or situations (the gm has the final say), allows making the test at Advantage or Disadvantage.

 Multiple cases of Advantage or Disadvantage eleminate each other until only Advantage, Disadvantage or none remain.